softvis-research/VISAP/README.md

 ### Generating a Model

-- Ensure that the Neo4J database is running
+- Ensure that the Neo4J database is running.
 - Place input CSV files inside the directory ```generator/input/```.
 This directory is meant as a place to store all your model data inside appropriately named sub-directories.
 It also contains an example sub-directory to get you started.
 - Execute the file ``generator/src/main/java/org.visap.generator/steps/LoaderStep.java``.
 This will place the initial data in the local graph database.
 Any previously contained data is overwritten!
 - Execute the file ``generator/src/main/java/org.visap.generator/steps/AFrameExporterStep.java``.
 This will run all additional model-generating steps.
 Depending on the model size, this process can take a few minutes to finish.

-The resulting model files (model.html and metaData.json) are placed in the output/ folder.
+The resulting model files (model.html and metaData.json) are placed in the ui/model/yourOutput folder by default.
 This folder also includes an example sub-directory.

 To change your input location, you can change the ``inputCSVFilePath`` property inside the ``generator/properties/Setup.properties`` file.
 Similarly, to change your output location, you can change the ``mapPath`` property inside the ``generator/properties/Output.properties`` file.

 ### Displaying a Model in the Browser

 After following the instructions in section [Generating a Model](#generating-a-model), two files will have been generated for you: model.html and metaData.json.

-To display the model in the browser, first navigate to the folder ``ui/model/``.
-Create a subfolder with a name of your liking, for example ``myFirstModel``.
-Copy both the model.html file and the metaData.json file from the ``generator/output/`` directory into this subfolder.
+By default, these will be placed inside ``ui/model/yourOutput/``, but you can specify a different location in your configuration.

 Next, you will need a local server.
 Based on your operating system, we recommend different practices.
-If these don't work for you, further information about setting up a local server can be found [here](https://aframe.io/docs/0.5.0/introduction/installation.html#local-development).
+If these don't work for you, further information about setting up a local server can be found [here](https://aframe.io/docs/1.4.0/introduction/installation.html#use-a-local-server).

 ### On Windows